 Whether it is described as a compromise or release agreement or accord and satisfaction, there was in this case no valuable consideration given by the defendants.
-Although, therefore, a genuine compromise could raise an estoppel on the principle articulated in Central London Property Trust Ltd. v High Trees House Ltd. [4] a party to an arrangement who subsequently insists on his or her legal rights can only be barred from his or her legal rights when it would be inequitable for him or her to insist upon them.
-In the High Trees case, the landlords accepted lower rents which were mutually negotiated with the tenants most of whom had deserted their flats to escape the bombings during the war and both sides acted upon the agreement.
-It was held that the original higher rent could not have been successfully claimed in respect of the period of war covered by the mutual agreement.
+Although, therefore, a genuine compromise could raise an estoppel on the principle articulated in Central London property Trust Ltd. v High Trees House Itd.
+(1947) K.B.
+130, a party to an arrangement who subsequently insists on his or her legal rights can only be barred from his or her legal rights when it would be inequitable for him or her to insist upon them.
+In the High Trees case, the Landlords accepted lower rents which were mutually negotiated with the tenants most of whom had deserted their flats to escape the bombings during the was and both sides acted upon the agreement. it was held that the original higher rent could not have been successfully claimed in respect of the period of war covered by the mutual agreement.
 Here, in this case before us, it is not inequitable for the plaintiff to insist upon his legal rights when he had received no consideration for the release agreement and there was thus no true accord.
-What is more, the facts accepted below showed that, far from abandoning his other claim, the plaintiff made it plain he was insisting on the claim for loss of use and he received assurance that he could still pursue such claim.
-He may have been misled or induced by such an assurance so that it is inequitable for the defendants to take advantage and seek to enforce a gratuitous agreement which was patently unconscionable from any point of view.
+What is more, the facts accepted below showed that, far from abandoning his other claim, the plaintiff made it plain he was insisting on the claim for loss of us and he received assurance that the could still pursue such claim.
+He may have been misled or induced by such an assurance so that it is inequitable for the defendants take advantage and seek to enforce a gratuitous agreement which was patently unconscionable from any point of view.
 Equity requires that parties come with clean hands; the defendants' hands were not clean.

-There was another argument based on the fact that the release form was marked 'without prejudice'.
-In view of what we have already said, it is unnecessary to dwell on this point save to point out that we still abide by the observations on such documents which we made in Lusaka West Development Co Ltd. and Others v Turnkey Properties Ltd. [5].
+There was another argument based on the fact that the release form was marked "without prejudice".
+In view of what we have already said, it is unnecessary to dwell on this point save to point out that we still abide by the observations on such documents which we made in Lusaka West Development Company Ltd. and others -v- Turnkey properties Ltd. SCZ Judgment is No. 1 of 1990.
 The general rule is that such a document is inadmissible although, had it been necessary to belabour the point here, we might have considered this an appropriate case to make an exception since the whole of the defendants' case rested on the alleged settlement based on the release form.
 The agreement alleged must fail on the other grounds discussed.